 It All FEELS Much The Same

-Despite all the changes to the program, being on WW PersonalPoints feels much the same (with one exception – see below).
+Despite all the changes to the program, being on PersonalPoints feels much the same (with one exception – see below).

 - You still feel hungry for the first few days, but good, because you’re being enticed to make healthier choices.